lprevidente/ddd-example/README.md

 - Annotated `@AggregateRoot` (jMolecules); `@Entity` added by transformer
 - Protected no-arg constructor for Hibernate
-- **Invariants are enforced in the constructor** — repositories and cross-module APIs are passed in so the aggregate can validate itself at creation time:
+- **Invariants are enforced in the constructor** — repositories and cross-module APIs are passed in so the aggregate can validate itself at creation time (e.g. checking uniqueness of a natural key, or verifying that a referenced entity in another context actually exists before establishing the relationship).
-    - `new User(firstName, lastName, password, email, users)` — checks email uniqueness
-    - `new TeamMember(teamId, userId, teams, users, teamMembers)` — checks team/user existence + no duplicate membership

 ### Value Objects

-- Records implementing `Identifier<UUID>` for IDs (`UserId`, `TeamId`, `TeamMemberId`)
+- Records implementing `Identifier<UUID>` for typed IDs
 - Annotated `@ValueObject` (jMolecules); `@Embeddable` added by transformer
-- Compact constructors enforce invariants (`Email` validates format, `Password` enforces strength rules)
+- Compact constructors enforce invariants (e.g. format validation, strength or range rules)

 ### Domain Events

-- `Team` extends `AbstractAggregateRoot<Team>` and registers `TeamCreated` on construction
+- Aggregates extend `AbstractAggregateRoot<T>` and register events from their constructor or domain methods
 - Published automatically by Spring Data on `save()`

 ### Modulith boundaries

 - `user/api/` is declared as a named interface — the only package other modules may import from `user`
 - `common/identifier/` is a named interface shared across all modules
 - `VeryModulithTest` verifies boundaries at test time via `ApplicationModules.of(Application.class).verify()`
-- `DddRulesTest` runs `JMoleculesDddRules.all()` (ArchUnit) to verify aggregate/entity/value-object rules
+- `DddRulesTest` runs `JMoleculesDddRules.all()` (ArchUnit) to verify aggregate/entity/value-object
+  rules

 ---

 ## JPA Without JPA Annotations

 The domain model is kept free of persistence annotations.
-The `byte-buddy-maven-plugin` runs `JMoleculesPlugin` at `process-classes` and rewrites bytecode:
+The `byte-buddy-maven-plugin` runs `JMoleculesPlugin` at
+`process-classes` and rewrites bytecode:

 | Source annotation                     | Added by transformer                  |